Koszul duality for operadic categories: Abstract

 \section{Abstract}

-The aim of this sequel to~\cite{part1} is to set up the cornerstones of Koszul duality and Koszulity in the context of a large class of operadic categories.
-In particular, we will prove that operads, in the generalized sense of~\cite{duodel}, governing important operad- and/or PROP-like structures such as the classical operads, their variants such as cyclic, modular or wheeled operads, and also diverse versions of PROPs such as properads, dioperads, \hbox{$\frac12$PROPs}, and still more exotic objects such as permutads and pre-permutads are binary quadratic, and describe their Koszul duals.
-We then prove, using the results of~\cite{BMO}, that operads describing the most common structures are~Koszul.
+The aim of this paper (which is a sequel to {\em Operadic categories as a natural environment for Koszul duality}) is to set up the cornerstones of Koszul duality and Koszulity in the context of operads over a large class of operadic categories.
+In particular, for these operadic categories we will study concrete examples of binary quadratic operads, describe their Koszul duals and prove that they are~Koszul.
+This includes operads (for operadic categories) whose algebras are the most important operad- and PROP-like structures such as the classical operads, their variants such as cyclic or modular operads, and also diverse versions of PROPs such as wheeled properads, dioperads, \hbox{$\frac12$PROPs}, and still more exotic objects such as permutads and pre-permutads.